Kenivia/pysync/README.md

 ## Current features

-- Detect differences quickly, depending mostly on the size of the google drive and someties the disk read speed
+- Detect differences quickly, depending mostly on the size of the google drive and sometimes the disk read speed
 - The user can then choose which files to push/pull(upload/download)
 - Applies the chosen operations in parallel
 - For Google Docs, Google Sheets and Google Slides etc, download an executable text file that links to the file